Table of Contents

 Table of ContentsClose

-This layer configures some keybindings in spacemacs to make it compatible with keyboard layouts that differs from the traditional en-us keymap.
+This layer configures some key bindings in Spacemacs, to make it compatible with keyboard layouts that differ from the traditional en-us QWERTY layout.

 To use this configuration layer, add it to your ~/.spacemacs.
 You will need to add keyboard-layout to the existing dotspacemacs-configuration-layers list in this file.
 You can then select the desired layout by specifying the kl-layout variable: